rahul7011/URL-Shortener/readme.md

 ```sh
 docker-compose up --build
 ```
 - FastAPI: [http://localhost:8000](http://localhost:8000)
 - FastAPI Swagger: [http://localhost:8000/docs](http://localhost:8000/docs)
 - MongoDB: `localhost:27017`
 - Redis: `localhost:6379`
 - Elasticsearch: `localhost:9200`
 - Kibana: [http://localhost:5601](http://localhost:5601)

+## Importing Kibana Dashboards

+This project includes pre-built Kibana dashboards for monitoring the URL Shortener service.
+To import them into your local Kibana instance:

+1. **Start the stack** using Docker Compose as described above.
+2. In Kibana, navigate to **Stack Management → Saved Objects → Import**.
+3. Upload the file located at `kibana/dashboards/urlshortener-dashboards.ndjson`.
+4. Once imported, access the dashboards from the **Dashboard** section in Kibana.

+> **Note:** The dashboards are not automatically available when you clone the repository, as they are stored separately from the codebase.
+You need to import them manually as described above.

 ### 4. API Endpoints